Polar Bears are neutral Mobs that can be found in cold biomes in Minecraft. They’re large bears and often appear intimidating at first.

 Polar Bears can be found in colder biomes in the world like Ice Spikes, Snowy Plains, or the Frozen Ocean biomes.
 In Bedrock Edition they can also spawn in the Frozen Rivers and Legacy Frozen Ocean biomes.

-They spawn solely on the surface and can be spotted roaming around the terrain, usually in a group of at least two.
+They spawn only on the surface and can be spotted roaming around the terrain, usually in a group of at least two.

-Now, remember that Polar Bears are dangerous Mobs when hostile.
 Before you go looking for them and go through the effort of bringing them back to your base, make sure to gear up.
-Iron Armor and a Shield are warmly recommended.
+Iron armor and a shield are warmly recommended.

 How to Build a Polar Bear Enclosure in Minecraft